Battle of Mount Puray

-The Battle of Mount Puray, sometimes known as Battle of Mount Purog, was fought on June 14, 1897, between the Philippine revolutionaries led by Revolutionary President Emilio Aguinaldo and General Licerio Geronimo and Spanish forces sent under orders by Governor-General Fernando Primo de Rivera.
-Filipino forces won a victory in this battle in which a Spanish army pursuing them was crushed and routed.
-The Filipinos' victory in the battle ended the long evacuation from Cavite to Morong, and made possible the setting up of their new revolutionary headquarters in the battlefield's vicinity and then later to Biac-na-Bato in Bulacan.
+The Battle of Mount Puray (Labanan sa Bundok ng Puray, Batalla de Monte Puray), sometimes known as Battle of Mount Purog (Labanan sa Bundok ng Purog, Batalla de Monte Purog) was a significant engagement fought on June 14, 1897, during the Philippine Revolution.
+It took place between the Philippine revolutionary forces led by Revolutionary President Emilio Aguinaldo and the Spanish colonial forces acting under the command of Governor-General Fernando Primo de Rivera.

+The Filipino revolutionaries, commanded by General Licerio Gerónimo, along with Pío del Pilar, Hermogines Bautista, Mariano Salvador, and Pablo Astilla, achieved a significant victory after a bloody six-hour battle.
+The Spanish army, which had been pursuing Aguinaldo’s forces from Cavite, was crushed and routed.
+This victory marked a turning point for the revolutionaries, as it ended their arduous retreat from Cavite to Morong.
+It also allowed them to establish a new revolutionary headquarters in the vicinity of the battlefield.

+Eventually, it led to the creation of the Biac-Na-Bato headquarters in Bulacan, where the Republic of Biak-na-Bato would later be proclaimed.

+In 2024, the National Historical Commission installed a marker for the battle.

 Prelude

 Filipino revolutionaries who joined Aguinaldo and his staff evacuated Cavite after the fall of most of its territory to the Spanish.
 The retreat commenced from a remote village in Dasmariñas, and it took via Laguna until they reached the hills of Mount Puray which was in the hilly eastern part of the town of Montalban.
 From there they were met by a Morong-based army led by Licerio Geronimo, and thence set up temporary camp until word reached that a huge Spanish column led by Colonel Felipe Dujiols was on its way to meet them.